droans/mass_card/README.md

 Display the queue for any given media player.

+## ⚠️ NOTICE
+With the release of [Music Assistant Player Card](https://github.com/droans/mass-player-card), this card is now in maintenance mode.
+While major bugs may be fixed as they arise, you should not expect any new features or improvements to be made.

+Music Assistant Player Card includes all the features of this card along with a full-fledged music player, Music Assistant library browser, and adds features such as joining players, transferring queues, swiping between tracks, etc.

+## ❗ Important:

-### Important: This card requires the custom integration [Music Assistant Queue Actions](https://github.com/droans/mass_queue) to function.
+This card requires the custom integration [Music Assistant Queue Actions](https://github.com/droans/mass_queue) to function.
 This integration must be installed before continuing!

 ## Install with HACS: